2024

 April 9, 2020.
 A New Study Aims to Learn the Impacts of Social Distancing on Birds in the Pacific Northwest.
 The Portland Monthly.

 April 3, 2020.
 Trapped at home?
 You can help UW study bird responses to social distancing.
-KUOW.
+KUOW 94.9 FM (Seattle, WA).

 2019